AnneliseT/SortsAndTrees/README.md

 ================

 #Description:
-This progject contains array sorting algorithms and functions to create, traverse and balance trees.
+This progject contains array sorting algorithms ,functions to create, traverse and balance trees, search algorithms, graphs, and hashtables.
+There is also a random Atoi function because I wanted to know how to implement that function.

 ##Purpose:
-The purpose of this project was to create a set of the common sorting algorithms and to brush up on my tree building knowledge.
+This is a collection of data structures and algorithms that I created/collated using online resources.
+I did this to gain a better understanding of data structures and algorithms.

 ##Classes
  *  bNode